eclipsesource/tabris-decorators/README.md

   }
 ```

 This makes changes to `myText` be applied to the `text` property of the `textView` element.
 The source must be a proper Tabris.js style property, not just a field.
 This can be achieved simply by adding a `@property` decorator, but a custom implementation also works as long as appropriate change events are fired.
 The bindings are resolved when append is called the first time.
 Appending/detaching widgets after that has no effect.
-If the target property is implemented in TypeScript it should also be using  `@property`, otherwise type safety can not be guarenteed.
+If the target property is implemented in TypeScript it should also be using  `@property`, otherwise type safety can not be guaranteed.

 ### @property